HonkingGoose/git-gosling/docs/advanced_topics/clean_up_your_git_history.md

 ---
 id: clean_up_your_git_history
 title: Clean up your Git history
+description: Learn how to clean up your Git history
 ---

 You can clean much of your Git history before going public with your changes.